The Origin Story

 I recently learned of a Zulu greeting, Sawubona, which loosely translated means “I see you, and by seeing you, I bring you into being.”
 I see Wayfinders Collective as the future of finding our way through work and life, and I believe that with your help, we can bring it into being.
 I am looking for collaborators, co-conspirators and guides and welcome your feedback and participation.
 Please reach out and let me know what you think.

 In the meantime, I ask you: what intentions are you putting out into the Universe, and what is the Universe telling you in return?
 What new, unspoken or wild idea can you see in your future that you want to bring into being?
 In the coming days and weeks I’ll be sharing more of my own thoughts and also welcoming contributors to share their wisdom and ideas with you.
 I look forward to being on this journey with you, and finding our way together.

 About Ashley Jablow

 Ashley Jablow is Founder of Wayfinders Collective, a creative launching pad for everyone looking for inspiration and ideas as they navigate work and life.

 Prior to IDEO, Ashley worked in corporate philanthropy and nonprofit fundraising.
 She is originally from the San Francisco Bay Area and holds a BA in Sociology and Spanish from University of Michigan and an MBA in Marketing and Corporate Responsibility from Boston University.

-You can learn more about Ashley at www.ashleyjablow.com.
+You can learn more about Ashley and her consulting services at www.ashleyjablow.com.